 Program Highlights: 36 credit hours; includes a 3-credit capstone, 3-credit internship, 12 core courses.

-Program Highlights: 30 credits to completion, renown faculty, scholarship opportunities for eligible students.
+Program Highlights: 30 credits to completion, renowned faculty, scholarship opportunities for eligible students.

 7. University of San Diego